-Prerequisite: CET 1278.
+Prerequisite: CET 1278 or CET 1178C and CET 1179.

 Students seeking a career in the personal computer industry will benefit from this course.
 This course addresses the basic skills needed by any entry-level technician and for the current industry certification exams.
 This course is targeted for individuals who work or intend to work in a mobile or corporate technical environment with a high level of face-to-face client interaction.
 Computer hardware, software and networking will be examined.
 Troubleshooting, security issues, communication and professionalism will be emphasized throughout the course.